tiagones/jekyll-gulp-sass-browser-sync/README.md

 jekyll-gulp-sass-browser-sync
 =============================

-A starter project including full setup for Jekyll, GulpJS, SASS, AutoPrefixer &amp; BrowserSync
+A starter project including full setup for Jekyll, GulpJS, PUGjs (Jade), SASS, Imagemin & BrowserSync.
+Modified by Tiagones, forked from Shane Osbourne (https://github.com/shakyShane/jekyll-gulp-sass-browser-sync).

-Here's a 1.5min [screencast](http://quick.as/pvrslgx) showing what you get.

 And here's a GIF showing the CSS injecting.